AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

 <script src="assets/pca-chaos.js"></script>
 <figure align="center">
 <div id="pca-chaos" style="display: inline-block"></div>
-<figcaption>$x_t\oplus y_t$ for two PCAs starting from initial conditions that are random but only differ on one site ("site") or are random and independent ("row").
+<figcaption>$x^t\oplus y^t$ for two PCAs starting from initial conditions that are random but only differ on one site ("site") or are random and independent ("row").
 The number in the bottom right is the probability $p$ introduced in the text.
 Note that in this case the neighborhood includes next nearest neighbors.</figcaption>
 </figure>

 If we look at the dynamics of one of the copies things look very boring: since the output of each rule is chosen at random we just get white noise.
-Because the two copies are evolved with the same – albeit random – rules, the dynamics of $x_t\oplus y_t$ is still nontrivial: we see a propagating front, just as for many of the individual rules.
+Because the two copies are evolved with the same – albeit random – rules, the dynamics of $x^t\oplus y^t$ is still nontrivial: we see a propagating front, just as for many of the individual rules.
 The fluctuations of the front are larger and the average speed is definitely less than the maximal value.

 An interesting variation in behavior emerges if we introduce an extra parameter into our ensemble.
 With a uniform distribution on rules each possible input to an update function outputs 0 or 1 with equal probability.
 We can instead choose to output 1 with probability $0\leq p\leq 1$, with the uniform distribution corresponding to $p=1/2$.
 Deviating from $p=1/2$ tends to make the dynamics more boring.
 It also makes it less *injective*: distinct cell values within a neighborhood are more likely to be mapped to the same value.